IST-DASLab/dISTiller-micronet/README.md

 # Distiller MicroNet
-Forked [Distiller](https://github.com/NervanaSystems/distiller/tree/torch1.1-integration) repository for the NeurIPS 2019 MicroNet challenge
+We have forked the [Distiller](https://github.com/NervanaSystems/distiller/tree/torch1.1-integration) repository for the NeurIPS 2019 MicroNet challenge

 ## Setup